The Data Lab

 What have we done so far?

 Founded in 2014, as part of Scotland’s Innovation Centres programme, we have facilitated over 100 collaborative innovation projects between industry and academia — generating over £128m in increased revenue and creating over 400 jobs.
-More than 500 students have completed postgraduate programmes supported by us, providing the skilled talent Scotland needs to move data science forward.
+More than 500 students have completed postgraduate programmes supported by us, providing the skilled talent Scotland needs to move data and AI forward.

 Since we were set up in 2014, we have been responsible for: